 The Hardwick, Abergavenny

-This Monmouthshire restaurant with rooms is run by the internationally acclaimed chef Stephen Terry and his wife Joanna.
+The Hardwick - a Monmouthshire restaurant with rooms - is run by the internationally acclaimed chef Stephen Terry and his wife Joanna.
 It's a humble venue given the class and choice of the food.
 On the menu are plenty of delicately balanced classics and local fare.
-Examples include linguine with fresh white crab meat and brown shrimps and a butternut squash rotolo with local goats cheese and greens.
+Examples include line caught Gower seabass, Brecon lamb, Black Mountain Smokery smoked salmon and home-made ice cream.

 The Hardwick, Old Raglan Road, Abergavenny, Monmouthshire NP7 9AA